Fairfield - East

 Residential development activity is lower than average in Fairfield - East according to AreaSearch's national comparison of local real estate markets

-This financial year, $19.1 million in commercial approvals have been registered, indicating balanced commercial development activity.
-Compared to Greater Sydney, Fairfield - East records roughly half the building activity per person and ranks among the 46th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
-Recent construction comprises 75% detached houses and 25% attached dwellings, maintaining the area's traditional suburban character with a focus on family homes appealing to those seeking space.
+Compared to Greater Sydney, Fairfield - East has roughly half the rate of new dwelling approvals per person and ranks among the 46th percentile nationally, which may constrain buyer choices and support interest in existing homes.
+The area's building activity comprises 75.0% detached houses and 25.0% attached dwellings, preserving its suburban nature and attracting space-seeking buyers.
 With around 373 people per dwelling approval, Fairfield - East shows a developed market.

 Frequently Asked Questions - Development